 Video game adaptations are tough.
 For years, feature film takes on beloved games like Super Mario Bros. and FarCry have been the butt of jokes thanks to producers who take the title and little else from the source material.
 Even more recent, high-gloss, and faithful efforts seem to lose something in the translation.
 (See our guide to “47 Video Game Movies Ranked Worst to Best.”)

-Navigating the landscape from game mechanics to filmed entertainment is often as difficult as any mission series main character Master Chief confronts, but here are the details we know so far about the Paramount+ Halo series.
+Navigating the landscape from game mechanics to filmed entertainment is often as difficult as any mission series main character Master Chief confronts, but here are the details we know so far about Halo.